 - The colonial period churches in Jaffna town

 - The roaming wild horses on Delft island

 Sights of the far north & eastern coast

 Highlights along the north & eastern coast

-Arugam Bay is home to a famed point break that many regard as the best surf spot in Sri Lanka.
-It’s a tiny place, with a population of a few hundred, and everything is dotted along a single road which parallels the coast.
+Arugam Bay is home to a famed point break that many regards as the best surf spot in Sri Lanka.
+It’s a tiny place, with a population of a few hundred, and everything is dotted along a single road that parallels the coast.

 Pasikuda beach is a popular tourist destination not only among foreigners but also among locals.
-The white sands, calm water and sheer beauty remain unrivalled.
+The white sands, calm water, and sheer beauty remain unrivaled.
 Pasikuda pronounced as ‘Paasik kudah’ is known to have one of the world’s longest shallow coastlines.
 Since the water current is relatively weak you can walk around 250 meters out into the sea.

 Remote and war-torn Jaffna is the largest town in northern Sri Lanka and the undisputed cultural capital of the Sri Lankan Tamils, who have controlled the area since the thirteenth century.
 The town was the focal point of many of the early civil war’s fiercest battles, although having remained under government control since 1995 it at least avoided being caught up in the devastating fighting which enveloped the rest of northern Sri Lanka during 2008–09.